anitatehrani/Vulnerabilities-Scanner/README.md

 Follow the instructions in the wp-admin/install.php script to set up WordPress.

 MySQL
 Install MySQL using your package manager.
-For example, on Ubuntu, you can use sudo apt install mysql-server.
+For example, on Ubuntu, you can use `sudo apt install mysql-server`.
-Check the MySQL version by running mysql -V.
+Check the MySQL version by running `mysql -V`.
-Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.